 With a background in environmental sciences which began with degrees in marine science and oceanography, Eric has translated this empirical attention to detail into his trial work.
 Lawsuits require research, development of the facts, and refinement of a theory in order to educate the jury.
 As Eric says, “The key to success in trial is effective communication with the judge and the ability to find a way to make an intuitive person into a deliberative decision-maker.”

 As an avid outdoorsman Eric enjoys camping, hiking and hunting.
 He is also a triathlete participating in local events, including completion of the Ironman Coeur D’Alene in 2009.
 His triathlon training also translates into his success in court, “You do not accomplish your goals without endurance, both in preparation before an event and in maintaining your focus though trial.”

 Eric is a member of the Oregon State Bar and Washington Bar Association.
-He is also certified in the U.S. District Court for the District of Oregon and the U.S. Supreme Court, and a member of the Oregon Association of Defense Counsel as well as Chair of their Trial Practice Group.
+He is certified in the U.S. District Court for the District of Oregon and the U.S. Supreme Court.
+Eric is a member of the Oregon Association of Defense Counsel and Chair of their Government Liability Practice Group, having also served in the past as Chair of their Trial Practice Group.

 University of Miami (BS, Marine Science and Geology)

 University of Oregon (JD with Ocean and Coastal Law certificate)

 - Lane Regional Air Pollution Authority, Budget Committee (1998-2010)

 - Lane County Local Professional Responsibility Committee (2006-2007)